HGLabor/issues/README.md

 - Use correct templates
 - Check if a similar issue already exists, if yes please comment on that one instead of opening a new one
 - Attach crash reports and minecraft logs if possible.
+- Ensure using the newest version of the client and launcher.
+Issues for old versions will be closed immediately.